MacielFede/STN/README.md

-# GIS Project
+# Sistema Nacional de Transporte (STN)

 This project was developed for a GIS course, utilizing various tools and technologies.
-The application is designed to interact with GIS data, providing functionality through PostGIS (PostreSQL).
+The application is designed to interact with GIS data, providing functionality through PostGIS and GeoServer, a backend with SpringBoot and a user interface with React and Leaflet.

 ## Requirements